Skip to main content

 The point is that social profiles are valuable in taking control of your online presence.

-This doesn’t mean that you have to become a social media marketer and spend 20 hours a week managing your online reputation.
+This doesn’t mean that you have to become a social media marketer and spend 20 hours a week managing your online reputation, especially considering the 5.04 billion people in the world who use social media.
 Most of it is a one time deal, but it would be wise to update your profiles from time-to-time.

 It’s important to use your name for your profiles.
 I chose to use my full name–first, middle, last–because it’s more distinguishable.
 David Khim is often mistaken for David Kim.
 Likewise, Ly and Lee are confused.
 But combining all three, David Ly Khim stands out a little bit.